 Are you working with a budget?
-Different materials can naturally vary a price to a large degree.
+Different materials can naturally vary in price to a large degree.
 Make sure that you carefully consider your budget when deciding on your pergola material.
 Keep in mind that pergola kits, which come with built-in retractable canopies, can provide a great, consolidated solution under one price.

 I want my pergola to be an environmentally-responsible choice

 This is a more esoteric choice, but one that is driving more and more of us these days.
-Maintaining an environmentally-responsible home has become pre-eminent in the decision-making process for a lot of consumers.
+Maintaining an environmentally responsible home has become pre-eminent in the decision-making process for a lot of consumers.
 Is this a concern for you?
 If so, you may want to consider a material like wood that is biodegradable and environmentally conscious.